Hi friend and Welcome!

 Audio Technica AT2020 USB.
 This one comes in at a close second to the Yeti, and is said to be a bit more versatile.
 So if you’re looking for a mic that can do a little bit of everything, the AT2020 is your best bet.

 Blue Snowball.
-This one is for peeps who don’t feel like dishing out $100 for the Yeti.
+This one is for peeps who don’t feel like dishing out more for the Yeti.
 By nearly all accounts the Yeti is better, but this would be sort of that first dive into the world of USB mics.
 It’s a solid mic no doubt, but does have it’s own share of issues.
 If you want simple, efficient, and practical results on the cheap, the Snowball may be for you.

 Samson Meteor.
 This is one that I kept neglecting and ignoring for the longest time, but like I said in the open, it just kept popping up in my searches so I had to dig a little deeper.
 While not the best sounding mic in this general price range, it certainly is an incredible value for the money, and very small and compact to boot.
 A great mic on the cheap yo!
 Wirecutter did a great article on the best USB mic and this came in a close second.
 Nice!
+You can also see my official Samson Meteor Mic Review!

 Well that’s about it for today my friend!
 I hope you’ve come away with some valuable information in this best cheap USB microphone article!!